kwur/new-kwur-site/_posts/2010-10-08-whoever-said-pop-music-has-no-substance.md

   </div>

   <p>
-    I guess the first moral of the story is that it&#8217;s ok to like songs on multiple levels.
+    I guess the first moral of the story is that it’s ok to like songs on multiple levels.
 The second moral is that the Blind Eyes are a really awesome band located right here in St. Louis, MO.
 And they are not playing your average pop song.
   </p>

   <div style="height: 1.4em; visibility: hidden;">